 Master Gardener Classes in Bexar County

 In Bexar County, Master Gardener classes are usually offered during the spring.
 Please note that the summer class is usually designed for teachers affiliated with the Texas Junior Master Gardener Program.
 All Master Gardener Classes will be advertised when class dates are determined, and we will accept applications at that time.
 Please do not send your application for a class that is scheduled for more than six months from the current date.
-To obtain an application, you may call the Extension office (210.631.0400) or download an application and class schedule from this site.
+To obtain an application, you may call the Extension office (210.631.0400) or download an application.

 Is the Master Gardener Program for Me?